 Allied Health Professions Schools in Louisiana

-In this state, Allied Health Professions is the 7th most popular major out of a total 46 majors commonly available.
+In terms of popularity, Allied Health Professions is the 7th most popular major in the state out of a total 46 majors commonly available.

 In Louisiana, a allied health major is more popular with women than with men.

 The racial distribution of allied health majors in Louisiana is as follows:

 - Asian: 1.5%

 - Hispanic or Latino: 4.8%

 Jobs for Allied Health Professions Grads in Louisiana

 20,470 people in the state and 1,414,230 in the nation are employed in jobs related to allied health.